leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/msbuild.md

 or, if Visual Studio 2022 has previously been installed, there will be a copy in :
 <pre>C:\Program Files\Microsoft Visual Studio\2022\Community\Msbuild\Current\Bin</pre>
 MsBuild is run from the command line from a console window.\
-Create an Environment Variable with its path so that you don't have to enter the full path every time.
+Create an Environment Variable so that you don't have to enter the full path every time.

 - In the search window, enter "Environment" and choose<br>"Edit the system environment variables"
 - Click the "Environment variables" button.